What's New for 2020 Guide

-Thank you for your interest in FIGMENT NYC Weekend on Roosevelt Island!
+Thank you for your interest in The FIGMENT Festival on Roosevelt Island!
 This will guide you through the process of bringing your piece to Roosevelt Island.
-We're at a new venue this year so please check back here regularly for updates.
+Please check back here regularly for updates.

 The Curatorial Team will keep accepted artists apprised of changes, and may supply new information that supersedes the details contained in this guide.
 Be sure to stay in regular communication with your assigned curator.

-If you have any questions about bringing your project to FIGMENT that are not addressed in this guide, email you curator directly for the quickest reply, or send an email [email protected].
+If you have questions about bringing your project to FIGMENT that are not addressed in this guide, email you curator directly for the quickest reply, or send an email [email protected].

-FIGMENT NYC Weekend: What’s New and updated for 2019?
+FIGMENT NYC Weekend: What’s new and updated for 2020?

-As this will be our first year on Roosevelt Island, even if you’ve been an artist in the past, please read the following information carefully.
-Drop us a line at email@example.com if you have any questions.
+We’re returning to Roosevelt Island this year, but even if you’ve been an artist in the past, please read the following information carefully.
+Send an email to [email protected] if you have any questions.

-Although Roosevelt Island will be open seven days a week, unlike the previous venue- it's inhabited.
+Although Roosevelt Island will be open seven days a week it is inhabited.
 While the hours will make it much easier for artists to visit and prepare for work on the island, the fact that there are permanent residents has a few implications for the event that you should consider:

 Installation & Deinstallation Safety & Security